Primordial Gravitational Wave Probes of Non-Standard Thermal Histories: Long lived feebly interacting particles

 In our toy model, we assume that the universe is dominated by the following relativistic species at GeV temperatures: three neutrino species, electrons, muons, and light $u$, $d$, $s$.
 Heavier particles are highly subdominant, and the HNL contribution to the Hubble parameter is neglected.
 The interaction cross-section is computed precisely for each SM particle using the matrix elements from~\cite{Sabti:2020yrt} and thermally averaged.
 For each momentum shell $y$, we track the evolution of the spectrum until the shell freezes out.
 The calculated final HNL abundance serves as the initial condition for the subsequent estimate of the EMD suppression factor $\mu$ (Eq.~\eqref{sf}, plotted in Fig. \ref{fig:hnlsuppresion}).

-The contours depicted on the plot presume two Majorana HNLs with equal total mixing angle $U^2$, where for simplicity, tau neutrino mixing is presumed to be negligible.
-In the approximation where all light particles are taken to be relativistic, electrons and muons can be treated equivalently and the results depend only on the total mixing angle $U^2_e + U^2_\mu$.
-A weakness and restriction of our modeling lies in the assumption that HNL decoupling and their subsequent decay during EMD are sufficiently separated in time.
-In the event that the interaction rate $\Gamma \sim G_F^2 T^5$ with the SM is strong enough to keep HNLs in equilibrium until they are nonrelativistic, decays with the rate $\Gamma \sim G_F^2 m_N^5$ are already active when decoupling is occurring.
+The contours depicted on the plot are given for the model of two Majorana HNLs with equal total mixing angle $U^2$ and negligible tau neutrino mixing.
+In the approximation where all light particles are taken relativistic, electrons and muons are equivalent, and the results depend only on the total mixing angle $U^2_e + U^2_\mu$.
+We treat HNL decoupling and subsequent decay as processes, sufficiently separated in time, which is not a justified assumption since the interaction rate $\Gamma \sim G_F^2 T^5$ with the SM during decoupling competes with the decay rate $\Gamma \sim G_F^2 m_N^5$.
 A more accurate modeling of the full dynamics that simultaneously accounts for both effects is needed to draw definitive conclusions.\\

 \textbf{Dark radiation:} FIPs that are not sufficiently long-lived to drive a period of EMD may still leave an imprint in the spectrum through two effects: the change of the effective number of DOF and the generation of anisotropic components to the stress tensor.
 Naively, the contribution of any such FIPs is limited to the percent level given the large value of $g_*\sim 100$ at energies above the GeV scale.
 In this section, we illustrate a plausible possible scenario that avoids this restriction.